Regents’ Medal for Excellence in Research

 Research Medal Award Winner

-Ruth Gates is a researcher with the Hawaii Institute of Marine Biology at the University of Hawaii at Manoa.
+Karen Meech, an astronomer at the Institute for Astronomy at the University of Hawaii at Manoa.

 The Regents’ Medal for Excellence in Research is awarded by the Board of Regents in recognition of scholarly contributions that expand the boundaries of knowledge and enrich the lives of students and the community.
 The board also awards the Regents’ Medal for Excellence in Teaching.

 Select a recipient for more about that individual.